-If the author wishes to express more than one opinion in the same resolution, shaped an additional resolved clause by writing, on a resolution, "FURTHER RESOLVED, that (insert additional language here)."
+If the author wishes to express more than one opinion in the same resolution, she can add an additional resolved clause by writing, on a new line, "FURTHER RESOLVED, that (insert additional language here)."
 Note that the final whereas clause before the resolved clauses ends differently.
 Instead of the "and" at the end of the whereas clause, the author writes "now, therefore, be it" and then moves into the first resolved clause on the next line.